jakecupani/jakecupani.github.io/src/data/blog-posts/meteoritelandings.md

 df
 ```

+## Data Analysis

-## What years had the highest and lowest frequency of meteorite landings in past and present?
+### What years had the highest and lowest frequency of meteorite landings in past and present?

 **Past: any year between 1900 and 1950**
 **Present: any year after 1990**